-And when they do, we organize some happy hours, games or movie nights.
+And when they do, we organize happy hours, games, or movie nights.
 Those face-to-face activities help create bonds between employees.
-It’s simple and doesn’t require a lot of organization, but it creates an incredible moment every time the remote teams join.
+It’s simple and doesn’t require a lot of organization, but it makes an incredible moment every time the remote teams join.
 We call them Gorgias Weeks.

-We were fortunate to be able to organize our company offsite and gather a massive part of the crew together in October 2021.
+We were fortunate to organize our company offsite and gather a massive part of the crew together in October 2021.

-The pandemic created doubt and additional points of stress, but looking back I’m so glad we were able to create an opportunity for everyone to meet in person.
+The pandemic created doubt and additional stress points, but looking back, I’m so glad we made an opportunity for everyone to meet in person.

-We asked everyone to bring a health pass — full vaccination or PCR test — and we picked a location that allowed for a lot of outdoor activities.
+We asked everyone to bring a health pass — complete vaccination or PCR test — and we picked a location that allowed many outdoor activities.

 We made sure the agenda for the two days was not too busy.
 As with our virtual summit, it was a balance of company alignment, learning, and fun.
 We made sure people had enough free time to relax, talk to each other, play games, or play sports.

-This company offsite is surely an essential and strong moment for us and it helps create strong bonds and great memories.
+This company offsite is undoubtedly an important and robust moment for us, and it helps create strong bonds and great memories.

 Encourage team offsites (annually)

-We encourage every team to organize their own offsite for team-building purposes.
+We encourage every team to organize its own offsite for team-building purposes.
 Since people don’t meet a lot physically, having these once a year is great!

 We let each team lead own it.
 They pick up the location and the agenda.
 Then, we provide guidelines with the budget.